CERI-KRISP/seqPatcher/README.md

   -x, --indel-selction [del|ins|both]
                                   Replace Insertion, Deletion or Both
                                   [default: del]
+  -m, --allow-ambi-nuc BOOLEAN      Allow ambigious nucleotide integration,
+                                  if present in both forward and reverse sequences.
+Else nucleotide will be calculated.
+                                  [default: False]
+  -M, --ambigious-base-table BOOLEAN
+                                  Generate table of ambigious nucletide in
+                                  reads and their replacement in concestion
+                                  alongth with the position in consesus
+                                  [default: False]

   --version                       Show the version and exit.
   --help                          Show this message and exit.
 ```

+## Analysis requiremenrs

+1. HTS assembled genome consisting missing segments
+2. Reference for missing segment overlapping >50nt on either side of missing area in the HTS assembly.
+Explain in it is it is CDS and reading frame.
+If information in not included, should be
+   considered as non-coding.
+3. Sanger ab1 file (forward, reverse or both), or fasta file generated using sanger ab1 files.

 <a name="execution" />